Drillur/LORED-Modding-Kit/README.md

 	- Do not use any bbcode in json files!
 7. Add your own `icon.png` or `icon.svg`.
 	- The icons for mods will be displayed in LORED at 32x32.
 It is recommended to make an icon with the resolution of 16x16 (best if you're not a pixel art gawd), 32x32 (best if you're a pixel art gawd), or 8x8 (not the best in any way).
 Or 4x4 (huh?).
+8. Export the project as a PCK/Zip (it should zip it up!).
+9. Put the \zip into the LORED `mods` folder!
+	- Windows: `%USERPROFILE%/AppData/Roaming/Godot/app_userdata/LORED/mods/`
+	- Linux: `~/.local/share/godot/app_userdata/LORED/mods/`

 # Creating Custom LOREDs